Suggested Searches

 How many private astronaut missions to the space station can be supported?

-NASA anticipates supporting up to two short-duration (less than 30 days each) missions with private astronaut missions per year, dependent on visiting spacecraft traffic planning constraints and the health and performance of space station systems.
+NASA anticipates supporting up to two short-duration missions with private astronauts per year, dependent on visiting spacecraft traffic planning constraints and the health and performance of space station systems.
 U.S. companies responding to the fourth focus area of the NASA Research Announcement will include the number of crew members for the mission and its duration as part of their proposal.
-NASA will evaluate the proposed mission feasibility when it is proposed.
+NASA will evaluate mission feasibility at the time of proposal.

 How can I become a private astronaut?